wikihub/wikihub-website/content/en/docs/Getting started/ROS.md

 title: "ROS"
 linkTitle: "ROS"
 date: 2017-01-05
-description: >
-  An introdution to ROS
+description: An introduction to ROS
 ---